ComNets-Bremen/OPS/README.md

 ## Running Simulations

-To run simulations, an OMNeT++ `.ini` file has to be used.
+To run simulations, an OMNeT++ `.ini` file has to be created.
 A number of sample `.ini` files are given with different scenarios.
-To run simulations, follow the procedure given below.
+To run a simulation, follow the procedure given below.

 1. Run the OMNeT++ IDE

 2. Select a sample `.ini` file from the folder `simulations/` (e.g., `omnetpp-messenger-epidemic.ini`)

 3. Select `Run->Run As->OMNeT++ Simulation`.
-The following window should appear.
+After clicking through other popups, the following window should appear.

 <p align="center">
   <img src="res/images/simulator-window.png" width="700"/>